A Halloween Dinner by Candlelight Proves Eerily Elegant

 But the biggest treat of them all?
 A six-layered barrel cake of elderberry and Madagascar vanilla bean buttercream courtesy of Sugar and Scribe.
 "The florals were made by hand using fondant, edible paints, and floral wire," Makol reveals about the impeccable detailing.
 The cake was covered in black fondant, then airbrushed to a weathered vintage appearance.
 For a last touch of whimsical sophistication, a single drizzle of black chocolate was added to creep down the side.

-Of course, what's a happy hour without its signature sip?
+Of course, what's a holiday dinner without its signature sip?
 Cocktails for the occasion—by the bartending talents at The Lincoln House—were a perfect blend of bourbon and rye whiskey, cask-aged over 150 days, with toasted barrel-aged syrup, black walnut bitters, and a splash of water.
 "We wanted a smoke element with the cocktails," Markol explains of the mixology, "and also something rich in color and taste."